-How to Lower Your Medical Bills in 2026: Complete Step-by-Step Guide
+How to Negotiate and Lower Your Medical Bills in 2026

 The average American family spends over $6,000 a year on out-of-pocket medical costs.
 Most of those bills contain errors, missing discounts, or charges you can negotiate down.
-And it works: according to a Commonwealth Fund survey, 40% of people who challenged a medical bill got a reduction.
+And it works: surveys show that roughly 40% of people who challenged a medical bill got a reduction.
 This guide shows you exactly how.

 Don’t want to do this yourself?